habitat-sh/sample-node-app/README.md

 pkg_origin=your_origin
 pkg_scaffolding="core/scaffolding-node"
 ```
+First, change the pkg_origin to the origin name your created in the previous section.
+If you're following the demo instructions (link above), then use the origin name you created in the Builder web app.

-Let's add in a version number
+Next, let's add in a version number
 ```sh
 pkg_name=sample-node-app
 pkg_origin=your_origin